 In this article, Veronica Yanchenco, QA-specialist at A1QA, shares her experience of testing apps for wearables and gives solutions to the possible difficulties that a software tester might face.

-The article is based on a real-life project that has been extensively discussed by the company’s testers.
+The article looks at a real-life example of our mobile application testing services that we’ve delivered for one hotly debated project.
 The project includes a website and mobile app that help users keep healthy way of life motivating and rewarding them.
 For instance, a user shares another fitness achievement and gets points that can be spent on purchasing real fitness objects.
 Initially, wearable devices were integrated with the website.
 Later on, the integration of the mobile app with Apple Watch was added and the author has been working on it.

 Complex Test Coverage

 Too many wearable devices from different manufacturers – that’s a challenge.
 Obviously, it’s time and efforts consuming to test on all devices on the market.
 Supporting any additional vendor means additional development and testing integration that may be too costly for a customer.
 How is it possible to pick up the right devices to deliver holistic testing?

 Solution: To test on the right devices, address the statistics and consider the preferences of the target audience, if possible.

 In order to get the required data, you’ll need to produce this data yourself, i.e. run, walk, raise your pulse rate, have a nap, etc. But keep in mind that as soon as you reconnect the device to another smartphone, all obtained data will be lost and you’ll have to generate it again.

 Solution: Think wider to come round the app.
 If you need to produce thousands of steps (which was our case), try making movements that will increase the steps production or imitate them.
 In some cases, shaking hands with the smartphone might help.